Windows 10 universal Windows platform (UWP) app lifecycle

 App execution state

 This illustration represents the possible app model states starting in Windows 10, version 1607.
-Let's walk through the typical lifecycle of a Windows Store app.
+Let's walk through the typical lifecycle of a UWP app.

 The OnLaunched method is called when an app is launched.
 It is passed a LaunchActivatedEventArgs parameter which provides, among other things, the arguments passed to the app, the identifier of the tile that launched the app, and the previous state that the app was in.